ewendel/elm-workshop/book/memory/LEVEL4.md

 **Task:**

--   Implement the three game states as a union type called `GameState`
+-   Implement the three game states as a custom type called `GameState`
 -   Implement the `updateCardClick : Card -> GameState -> GameState` function
 -   Update your `update` and `view` functions to accommodate for the new shape of our model
 -   Now take a minute and pat yourself on the back for making an awesome game in Elm!